25. Sam Harris: “Spirituality Is a Loaded Term.”

 So it's quite possible, even likely, that there can be points of view within your own brain that you, the conscious witness of what it's like to be you in this moment, aren't sharing.

 Like a kind of Venn diagram that's constantly separating and coming together.
+It's a picture of the mind that is deeply foreign.

-The self isn't a unified thing, it's a kind of illusion.
+The self isn't a unified thing.
+It's a kind of illusion.

+Have you thought at all about what we teach kids in school?
 I've begun to think we should be maybe teaching kids more life skills, say mindfulness, things they'll actually use when they grow up.

 Yeah,